3, Sussex Terrace, Hawthorn, South

 of 5 October 1961, Abolishing the Requirement of Legalisation for

 ("the Convention"), provides a relatively simple method, for those

-recognised in the country of destination.
+recognised, and given effect, in the state of destination.

-- Australia is a
+- Australia is a State

-party to the Convention.
+Party to the Convention.
 In the case of

-Convention, authentication is provided by way of an "apostille".
-This is
+provided by way of "apostille".

 a special certificate, provided by the Department of Foreign Affairs